kepano/obsidian-minimal/CONTRIBUTING.md

 ## Submitting pull requests

 1. Fork the repo and create a branch from `master`.
-2. Make your changes in `src/scss` — never edit `obsidian.css` or `Minimal.css` directly, as these are generated.
+2. Make your changes in `src/scss`.
+Never edit `obsidian.css` or `Minimal.css` directly, as these are generated.
 3. Build locally and test in Obsidian (see [build instructions](README.md#build-instructions)).
 4. Open a pull request with a short description of what changed and why.

-Keep PRs focused — one fix or feature per PR makes review easier.
+Keep PRs focused.
+One fix or feature per PR makes review easier.

 ## Adding plugin support